justbruno/justbruno.github.io/_pages/about.md

   - /about.html
 ---

-I am a Lecturer (Assistant Professor) of Computer Science at Queen Mary University of London.
-My research is focused on various aspects of Algorithms and Data Science.
+For years I enjoyed a fruitful and edifying academic career.
+My research was focused on various aspects of Algorithms, Machine Learning and Data Science.
+My last position was as a Lecturer (Assistant Professor) of Computer Science at Queen Mary University of London.

+Currently I am working in industry.
+I am enjoying the process of putting my theoretical knowledge to the test in practical, "real-world" problems.
+However, I try to remain active in research by staying in touch with my fellow academics and through personal projects.

+An overview of my research:

 - **Graph Mining**: I am interested in problems motivated by social networks, such as community detection, polarization and opinion formation.
 I tend to like spectral approaches.
 [NeurIPS '20](https://proceedings.neurips.cc/paper/2020/hash/7cc538b1337957dae283c30ad46def38-Abstract.html), [WWW '20](https://arxiv.org/abs/2001.09410), [WWW '20](https://arxiv.org/abs/2002.00775), [CIKM '19](https://arxiv.org/abs/1910.02438).